dcutting/strut/README.md

     namespace:
       Specs

 The `runner` property is a command that runs the Slim server and attaches to your system under test.
 Strut will automatically run this for you, and kill it when the tests complete.
+This is an optional parameter.
+If omitted, Strut will still attempt to connect to the provided host and port.

 ## Development